-For rented accommodation in Scotland, the maximum permitted period between the initial inspection (when the installation was first put into service) and the first periodic inspection is five years.
+In general, for rented accommodation, the period between the initial inspection (when the installation was first put into service) and the first periodic inspection should not exceed five years.

 Subsequently, the installation should be inspected and tested at intervals of no more than five years from the date of the first inspection.
 However, the person compiling the Electrical Installation Condition Report may recommend a shorter interval before the next inspection based upon the findings of the inspection and testing that has been carried out.